Why Should I Consider Adopting an ERP System?February 7, 2023

 Whether an organization gets hit by malicious cyberattacks that hold information for ransom or damage to the hardware, the company experiences a sharp decline in employee productivity for several days.
 Without adequate backup, employees don’t have access to critical business information needed to carry out work.

-Sales also decline as the company scrambles to recover information about inventory levels, customer details, product information.
+Sales also decline as the company scrambles to recover information about inventory levels, customer details, and product information.
 This, in turn, has a direct impact on the finances of your company.
 The Strategic Resource Institute reports that organizations that are unable to resume operations within ten days of losing access to their data run a high risk of going under.

 In this day and age, news travels fast.
 Customers expect that companies will have reasonable security measures in place that prevent permanent loss of data.
 If your company is unable to protect information and provide seamless services, it will negatively damage your reputation.
-Not only do you risk turning away existing customers but also lose ground with potential customers.
+Not only do you risk turning away existing customers, but you also lose ground with potential customers.
 Many large organizations spend hundreds of thousands of dollars after such incidents to restore brand faith and repair customer trust.
 Unfortunately, smaller businesses don’t have the means to carry out massive campaigns making preventative measures all the more essential.

 Data loss caused by negligence or deliberate theft can leave confidential business information and customer data exposed.
 If employee records or customer data are compromised, the state can levy fines against the company directly.
-This is because companies are expected to have adequate security measures in place that protect such data loss.
+This is because companies are expected to have adequate security measures in place that protect against such data loss.
 Affected individuals can even take legal action against your company, which can further rack up the damages.

 The non-financial and economic impact of data loss can leave companies reeling from the incident.
 Unfortunately, sometimes businesses are unable to recover from the loss leading to permanent business failure—even large businesses aren’t immune to the consequences.